“Just take the same core. We’ll do something different in the meta layer.”

 Some popular casual games borrowed meta layers from midcore games.

-Therefore, we can find games with super simple core gameplay and some RPG elements.
+Therefore, we can find games with super simple core gameplay and some RPG elements related to upgrading.
 This includes things like upgrading equipment, characters, or items.

-These meta systems complement the core gameplay and bring complexity to the game.
+These meta systems complement the core gameplay and bring complexity and depth to the game.

 With this system in place, players won’t worry about the core game only.
 They will want to upgrade on all fronts the game has to offer, which can boost game monetization.

-If a match-3 game also includes decorating a garden or a house, this is a light construction meta.
+For example, if a match-3 game also includes decorating a garden or a house, like Gardenscapes, this is a light construction meta.

 It all comes down to one thing – creating a game that is more interesting than a game with the classic, basic core.
 When a game combines core gameplay with an original meta layer, it creates a unique package.